Get Started With Photoshop | Photoshop Review

 The Photoshop Interface

-The interface in Photoshop is what shocks most people when they come in.
+When you get started with Photoshop, the interface in Photoshop is what shocks most people when they come in.
 However, there is a lot in the interface that you simply do not need when you start out, and maybe even never!
 Here is the interface that I have chosen for myself with all the things I need for my personal editing:

 - This is your Tools Panel.
 In this panel, you can find things like the spot healing brush tool to fix little blemishes, the pen tool to make super precise selections, the brush tool to… well, brush something into the image, and others.
 Each of these tools can be used in a variety of ways, but initially, the brush will be your best friend when learning.